peyushz/SP0525-Major_Project/README.md

 # SP0525-Major_Project
 Reflectra

-Reflectra is a mobile UI/UX design project based on productivity and self reflection.
+Reflectra is a mobile UI/UX design project focused on productivity and time management.
-The app helps users track their daily activities, check burnout risk, and analyze mood vs productivity.
+The app helps users track daily activities, monitor burnout risk, and analyze mood vs productivity trends.
+It includes features like time goal setting, focus sessions, and a reward system to encourage consistency.
+Reflectra is designed to help users stay organized, improve efficiency, and maintain a balanced workflow.

 View only link for figma file : https://www.figma.com/design/kwlp09vLUBsEM1KkBzynPx/Untitled?node-id=0-1&t=ptexLOxdAYw2EWeq-1